 Create a tag in your email system

-In order to email entrants and those that have shown interest I create a link trigger (under Automations) within ConvertKit.
+In order to email entrants and those that have shown interest I create a link trigger (under Automations) within ConvertKit (affiliate link).
 (One of the many reasons I loooove that platform) This allows me to send emails to just those that have shown interest.

 This also allows me to send emails about related products.
 If people enter a giveaway to win a pass to Pinterest Powerhouse I can automatically move them into an email sequence related to that course or contact them in the future if I were to make any additions or add bonuses.

 For giveaways I send the initial info either with my Monday email or in its own email (if it’s not starting on a Monday) as well as an email in the middle of the giveaway, and then one more on the day the giveaway is ending.
 Yes, you’ll be sending the email to people who have already entered so make sure to use the opportunity to remind them to share their link for extra entries.
 (General email rule: If you’re showing up in someone’s inbox often, you best be letting them know what’s in it for them.)

 Give the losers a little something

 Once the giveaway has ended, you can send one final email to all the entrants giving them a discount for your course or ebook or a limited-time bonus to encourage them to buy.
 Or if a blogger / biz owner / company has provided a prize, you can offer to send a discount to the entrants.
 I did this recently with TailWind (affiliate link) and offered a free month of service using my affiliate link.
 Win for my readers, win for the company, and a win for me.